pfeffer90/pytr8/README.md

+# A simple Python framework for trading algorithms running on [Lykke](www.lykke.com)

+This repository hosts our submission for the [Lykke stream](https://streams.lykke.com/Project/ProjectDetails/python-simple-trading-algorithm-development) which aims at making the [Lykke API](https://hft-service-dev.lykkex.net/swagger/ui/index.html#/) more user (and robot) friendly.
+Feel free to fork and extend this repository, share your thoughts, and spread the idea of the first blockchain based Exchange.
+Functionalities of this framework include:
+- Ongoing price flow maintenance for all available asset pairs
+- Automatic processing of price information to generate trading signals
+- Trading signals are processed by risk management engine before sending out orders
+- Automatic submission of Market (and Limit) orders
+- Supervision of order status as a risk management functionality
+- The framework ensures that all functionalities are saved in a log-file, providing information for debugging to improve the code in testing environments or to ensure compliance.

+Everything is set up as a minimal example and can easily be extended.

 # Prerequisites

-* the tradebot persists its trading actions in a database and needs a folder named database in the directory where the script is executed
+* The tradebot persists its trading actions in a database and needs a folder named database in the directory where the script is executed
 ```
 mkdir database
 ```
+* Required input: `ASSET_PAIR`, `FREQUENCY`, `ACCESS_TOKEN`
+* **Warning: Connecting the trading enginge with your wallet may cause real losses - we do not take any responsibility for any errors in the code or unfortunate market movements which may work against you!**
 # HOW TO

 Start the program by